Welcome, and Howdy!

 Our Admissions page is where you can find specific information about application instructions and the admissions process at Texas A&M University and for the Department of Anthropology in particular.
 This information covers applications, program requirements for each subfield, tips for writing your letter of intent, a brief overview of funding in the department, and an expected timeline for the application process.

-If you have any questions about applying for a graduate degree in the Department of Anthropology, please contact our Academic Advisor, Marco Valadez, (email@example.com), (979)845-9333.
+If you have any questions about applying for a graduate degree in the Department of Anthropology, please contact Jessica Dangott, (firstname.lastname@example.org), (979)845-5242.

 Opportunities for Fieldwork Experience